ayumodark/nvim/README.md

 # Description

-This is my personal neovim config with all the basics and fast startup time (~0.03 seconds),
+This is my neovim config with all the basics and fast startup time (~0.03 seconds),

 feel free to fork and customize to your needs